beansai/beans-tutorials/beans-route/stops-management/README.md

 - deliver_to_str - in "yyyy-MM-dd H24:MM" format with localtime and it is interpreted to the local time as configured on the account or the route.
 - placement - we can use this to denote the stop which size is varchar(64)

+  <b>VERY IMPORTANT</b> This performs a whole object replacements, and thus, if you wish to maintain existing values, they need to be passed in as well to maintain their value.
+Otherwise, type default would be used.

 ```json
 {
     "address": "3365 Deer Valley Rd, Antioch, CA 94532",